tbaschak/blog-sources/ipv6/manitoban-asn-status/index.markdown

 sharing: true
 footer: false
 navbar: IPv6
+description: "Current status foday for all ASNs I could find that operate in Manitoba, or are Manitoban Companies."
 ---
 Below is the status today for all ASNs I could find that operate in Manitoba, or are Manitoban Companies.
 I check the status of each ASN fairly often and update things as they change.
 Please [Contact Me](/contact/) if you have any updates.